 - Heat oven to 425 F (220C).
 Peel the eggplant, leaving some strips of skin attached.
 Dice into 1.5-2 inch cubes, and sprinkle generously with salt.
 Leave aside for 10 minutes or so while oven heats, over a colander if you can to get rid of some of the moisture.

 - Pat dry, and arrange single layer in a baking pan.
 Drizzle with olive oil, and toss with hands to coat evenly.
 Roast for 25-30 minutes, tossing around halfway through cooking time, until golden brown and cooked through.
-Reduce oven temperature to 350 F (180C)
+Reduce oven temperature to 350 F (180C).
+Alternately, You can air fry at 375 F (190C) for 15-18 minutes, shaking the air fryer basket several times throughout the process.

-- Heat the remaining 2 tablespoon of olive oil in a large skillet (oven safe if you have) over medium high heat.
-Add the sliced onions and cook until caramelized and golden brown, 6-8 minutes, tossing frequently throughout.
+- Heat the remaining 2 tablespoon of olive oil in a large skillet or dutch oven (oven safe if you have) over medium high heat.
+Add the sliced onions and cook until caramelized and golden brown, 8-10 minutes, tossing frequently throughout.

 - Add the tomato paste to the pan, and saute for 30 seconds before adding the pomegranate molasses if using, along with the seven spices, cinnamon, pepper, and salt.